yguitton/training-material/topics/admin/tutorials/onedata-configuration/tutorial.md

 # Prerequisites

-Its recommended that you have basic knowledge about Onedata and access to a Onedata ecosystem, so that you can test the configuration.
+It's recommended that you have basic knowledge about Onedata and access to a Onedata ecosystem, so that you can test the configuration.
 If needed, follow [this tutorial]({% link topics/galaxy-interface/tutorials/onedata-getting-started/tutorial.html %}) first!